Turian: Culture and society

-A widespread species in the galaxy that lives according to a martial code of conduct, the turians are commonly perceived by other species to be disciplined, forthright and rule-abiding in terms of personality.
-Many turians bear distinctive facial markings or tattoos unique to their home colony, considered to be both a badge of honor as well as a cultural relic from a bygone era in which the species as a whole were embroiled in civil war.
-The turian armed forces are the largest in Citadel space, and their armed forces make up the single largest portion of the council's military force.
-The turian fleet is most battle tested in the Milky Way Galaxy, its naval architects and combat systems engineers set the galactic standard for warship design, while its immense military-industrial complex is home to the most advanced defense contractors.
-Due to their role at the center of the Citadel's military.
-They often serve as law enforcement on behalf of the asari and salarians, and the starships used by other species within Council space are often based on turian designs.
+Turian culture was modeled after the ancient Roman civilization, and is depicted to be fundamentally egalitarian with no apparent definition of specific caste or gender roles.
+The turian government functions as a military meritocracy, in which corruption is avoided due to the turians' predisposition towards personal reponsability, devotion for public good and honesty.
+If a turian individual is ascended through corrupt means, shame is laid on the person who promoted them instead of on the underperforming individual.
+Their society is shown to be ruled by a set of powerful individuals known as Primarchs, who vote on matters of national importance and govern separate star clusters.
+The turian economy is portrayed as larger than that of the humans but inferior to the asari, another Mass Effect species, with the role of business development primarily handled by a client race known as the volus.

-Turians' native religion manifests as a form animism, a believe that groups and areas have "spirits" that transcend the individual.
-For example, a military unit would be considered to have a literal spirit that embodies the honor and courage it has displayed.
-A city's spirit reflects the accomplishments and industry of its residents.
-These spirits are neither good nor evil, nor are they appealed to for intercession.
-Turians do not believe spirits can affect the world, but spirits can inspire the living.
-Turians enjoy absolute freedom of religion and can practice whatever appeals to them so long as it does not impede anyone's ability to perform their duties.
-There are many practitioners of the asari siarist philosophy.
-Since opening diplomatic dialog with the Human Systems Alliance, some Turians have embraced Confucianism and Zen Buddhism.
+Spread throughout the galaxy and living according to a martial code of conduct, the turians are represented to be commonly perceived by other species to be disciplined, forthright and rule-abiding in terms of personality.
+Many turians are shown to bear distinctive facial markings or tattoos unique to their home colony, depicted to be both a badge of honor and a cultural relic from a bygone era in which the turian species was embroiled in civil war.
+The turian fleet is portrayed as the largest in Citadel Space, and their armed forces make up the single largest portion of the council's military force.
+The umbrella of this military force is depicted to cover areas that are not strictly military, such as police, firefighting or colony architecture.
+Due to their role at the center of the Citadel's military, they often serve as law enforcement on behalf of the asari and salarians, and the starships used by other species within Council space are often based on turian designs.
+However, despite this tendency towards militarism, the turians are portrayed as a progressive species.